-In low Earth orbit, curtains are narrower than a few tens of kilometers in latitude, so a polar-orbiting LEO satellite, such as AC6, will pass through their cross-section in about a second.
-Therefore, in the electron count time series curtains appear sharply peaked.
+In low Earth orbit, curtains are observed to have a latitudinal width of than a few tens of kilometers in latitude.
+A polar-orbiting LEO satellite, such as AC6, will pass through their cross-section in about a second.
+Therefore, in the electron count time series, curtains appear sharply peaked.
 AC6 also observes similar-looking transient precipitation called electron microbursts.
 Both microbursts and curtains are peaked in the AC6 data for different reasons: microbursts primarily for being temporally short, and curtains primarily for being narrow in latitude.
 Hence AC6, and other recently developed multi-spacecraft missions, are necessary to identify and distinguish between curtains and microbursts.

-Since the mid 1960s, microbursts have been observed by high altitude balloons where they also appear as sharp peaks with a sub-second duration (e.g. Anderson & Milton, 1964; Brown et al., 1965; Parks, 1967).
+Since the mid-1960s, microbursts have been observed by high altitude balloons where they also appear as sharp peaks with a sub-second duration (e.g., Anderson & Milton, 1964; Brown et al., 1965; Parks, 1967).
 Because balloons are relatively stationary, a microburst is easily classified as a transient phenomenon.
-Microburst electrons have also been directly observed by LEO satellites such as The Solar Anomalous and Magnetospheric Particle Explorer (e.g. Lorentzen, Blake, et al., 2001; O’Brien et al., 2003; Douma et al., 2017).
+Microburst electrons have also been directly observed by LEO satellites such as The Solar Anomalous and Magnetospheric Particle Explorer (e.g., Lorentzen, Blake, et al., 2001; O’Brien et al., 2003; Douma et al., 2017).
 But precipitation that looks like a microburst from a single LEO satellite is ambiguous—it can be transient, stationary and narrow in latitude, or both.
 Thus, multi-spacecraft missions such as the Focused Investigations of Relativistic Electron Burst Intensity, Range, and Dynamics (Johnson et al., 2020, FIREBIRD-II) and AC6 (O’Brien et al., 2016) are necessary to resolve this ambiguity.
-While this study focuses on stationary precipitation, microbursts that were observed simultaneously by AC6 were studied in Shumko et al. (2019).
+While this study focuses on stationary precipitation, microbursts that were observed simultaneously by AC6 have been studied in Shumko et al. (2019).

-The impact of microbursts on the outer Van Allen radiation belt and Earth’s atmosphere is substantial.
-Lorentzen, Looper, and Blake (2001), Thorne et al. (2005), Breneman et al. (2017), and Douma et al. (2019)—among others estimated that microbursts can deplete the outer radiation belt electrons in about a day.
-Furthermore, Sepp¨al¨a et al. (2018) modeled a 6 hour microburst storm and concluded that microbursts depleted mesospheric ozone by roughly 10%.
-On the other hand, the impact of curtains is unknown so it is important to understand the connection, if any, between microbursts and curtains.
-Curtains and microbursts can be easily misidentified from a single spacecraft so we may need to reevaluate single-satellite microburst studies.
-If curtains are numerous then the microburst occurrence rate and the microburst impact on the atmosphere and the outer radiation belt is overestimated.
+The impact of microbursts on the outer Van Allen radiation belt and Earth’s atmosphere can be substantial.
+Lorentzen, Looper, and Blake (2001), Thorne et al. (2005), Breneman et al. (2017), and Douma et al. (2019)—among others, estimated that microbursts could deplete the outer radiation belt electrons in about a day.
+Furthermore, Sepp¨al¨a et al. (2018) modeled a 6-hour microburst storm and concluded that microbursts depleted mesospheric ozone by roughly 10%.
+However, the impact of curtains is unknown, so it is crucial to understand the connection, if any, between microbursts and curtains.
+Curtains and microbursts can be easily misidentified from a single spacecraft, so we may need to reevaluate single-satellite microburst studies.
+If curtains are numerous, then the atmospheric impact associated with microburst observations from single satellites may be overestimated.

 Blake and O’Brien (2016) proposed a hypothesis that curtains are drifting remnants of microbursts.
-If a microburst is not completely lost in the atmosphere after the initial scatter, the remaining microburst electrons will spread out (bounce phase disperse) along the entire magnetic field line over a few bounce periods.
+If a microburst is not entirely lost in the atmosphere after the initial scatter, the remaining microburst electrons will spread out (bounce phase disperse) along the entire magnetic field line over a few bounce periods.
 Concurrently these electrons drift to the east, with higher energy electrons drifting at a faster rate.
-Therefore, if this hypothesis is true, the initially localized microburst is spread out in longitude into the shape of a curtain.
-The idea of curtains is not entirely new, and Lehtinen et al. (2000) predicted that energetic runaway beams driven by lightning can also create curtains.
+Therefore, if this hypothesis is correct, the initially localized microburst is spread out in longitude into the shape of a curtain.
+The idea of curtains is not entirely new, and Lehtinen et al. (2000) predicted that energetic runaway beams driven by lightning could also create curtains.

-This study expands the Blake and O’Brien (2016) study by estimating statistical properties of curtains.
-We use 1634 confirmed curtain observations to study the distributions of the curtain width in latitude, the geomagnetic conditions favorable to curtains, and curtain distribution in L and magnetic local time (MLT).
-Lastly we will address the hypothesis that curtains are drifting remnants of microbursts and show examples of curtains observed in the BLC region.
+This study expands on Blake and O’Brien (2016) by estimating the statistical properties of curtains.
+We use 1634 confirmed curtain observations to study the distributions of curtains with respect to latitudinal width, geomagnetic activity, and their distribution in L and magnetic local time (MLT).
+Lastly, we will address the hypothesis that curtains are drifting remnants of microbursts and show examples of curtains observed in the BLC region.

 3 Instrumentation